Long-time equilibration can determine transient thermality: RATE EQUATION IN TTM

 Introducing the heat capacities for $A$ and $B$, respectively, as $C_A(T_A)$ and $C_B(T_B)$, we find the time evolution equation for the temperatures (recalling that the TTM assumes that $A$ and $B$ are thermal at all times) \beaa \frac{dT_A}{dt} &= -(T_A - T_B) \frac{k(T_A, T_B)}{C_A(T_A)}, \\ \frac{dT_B}{dt} &= -(T_B - T_A) \frac{k(T_A, T_B)}{C_B(T_B)}. \eeaa Keeping in mind that $C_A$ and $C_B$ are positive quantities, we introduce \bea \nonumber J(T_A, T_B) := k(T_A, T_B) \Big[\frac{1}{C_A(T_A)} + \frac{1}{C_B(T_B)}\Big] \geq 0, \\ \eea and obtain \bea \frac{d(T_A - T_B)}{dt} = - (T_A - T_B) J(T_A, T_B), \eea This leads us to \bea \nonumber T_A(t) - T_B(t) = [T_A(0) - T_B(0)] \, e^{- \int_0^t ds \, J(T_A(s), T_B(s))}, \\ \eea which indeed proves that $\left\vert T_A(t) - T_B(t) \right\vert$ monotonically decreases as the term in the exponent monotonically grows due to $J$ remaining positive at all times.

 In fact, the reverse statement is also true: any two monotonically converging, differentiable functions $T_A(t)$ and $T_B(t)$ are a solution to a rate equation of the form \eqref{rateeq2}.
 To see this, we notice that one can ``reverse engineer'' Eq.~\eqref{monot1} to obtain the function $J(T_A(t), T_B(t))$, by taking the derivative of $T_A(t) - T_B(t)$.
 Next, since the heat capacities $C_A(T_A)$ and $C_B(T_B)$ are given, Eq.~\eqref{defJ} can be solved for $k(T_A(t), T_B(t))$.
-By construction, the solution of the equation \eqref{rateeq2} with thus obtained $k(T_A, T_B)$ will yield the given functions $T_A(t)$ and $T_B(t)$.
+By construction, the solution of the equation \eqref{rateeq2} with the thus-obtained $k(T_A, T_B)$ will yield the given functions $T_A(t)$ and $T_B(t)$.
 Admittedly, this procedure is not useful in practical situations, it is presented here merely to prove the existence of a rate equation.

-Summarizing, the rate equation \eqref{rateeq1} and the monotonicity of the convergence of $T_A$ and $T_B$ are equivalent statements.
+To summarize, the rate equation \eqref{rateeq1} and the monotonicity of the convergence of $T_A$ and $T_B$ are equivalent statements.
 Thus, the second postulate of the TTM can be equivalently rephrased as: ``the temperatures of the two systems approach each other monotonically in time.''